 Difficulty of Adding a Granny Flat

 New construction is more expensive as well, and homeowners may find it difficult to get financing.
 Connecting utilities can also be expensive.
-Some municipalities require that driveways and/or off-street parking be provided for the granny flat occupant, and that can add expense, or be completely unfeasible for certain properties.
+Some municipalities require that driveways and/or off-street parking be provided for the granny flat occupant, which can add to expenses or be completely unfeasible for certain properties.

 The growth of the prefabricated or modular building industry has made it easier for some homeowners to add a granny flat, but this type of structure may be prohibited in some localities.